Wearable Tech: Functional and Fashionable Technology

-Brains won’t get you everything, sometimes you need looks too.
+Brains won’t get you everything; sometimes you need looks too.
 Let’s review a few products that are doing it right.

 Bellabeat Leaf - Bellabeat is doing a number of things well.
-Firstly it has a great form factor and even material.
+Firstly, it has a great form factor and material.
 It can be made with natural wood, which gives it a different look from many other IoT gizmos out there.
 Few people want to wear something that screams “tiny supercomputer.”
 They want a product that’s unassuming but still does what it’s supposed to.
 The Leaf can get the job done in a variety of forms, such as a clip, a bracelet, and a necklace.
-Its functions include the traditional step counting, sleep tracking, etc. However, it also has a more interesting function for women that lets them track their monthly cycles.
-Wearables need to include these other kinds of tracking if they want to separate themselves from the field of gadgets all doing the same old things.
+Its functions include the traditional step counting, sleep tracking data, etc. However, it also has a more interesting function for women that lets them track their monthly cycles.
+Wearables need to include these other kinds of data tracking if they want to separate themselves from the field of gadgets all doing the same old things.
 The Leaf’s design, wood option, and it’s meditation goals make it a trendy choice for women who want technology to help them keep track of their lives without shouting it to the world.

 Omate’s Ungaro Ring - This ring screams chic because it was designed by a French fashion label.
 It not only looks great, it also has a very interesting function.
 This ring vibrates to send you a notification, but only from a VIP list that you set on your app.
 One of the most annoying things about wearables is the constant notifications.
 I don’t want a ping every time my mom uploads and old picture of her and her friends from high school.
-I want something that buzzes when she or my wife or best friend are calling me.
+I want something that buzzes when she's calling me.
 Add in a five-day battery life and this ring starts to meet my convenience requirements as well.
 This device is elegant in its simplicity, something I think the IoT has lost, or possibly never had found.
 Your products don’t have to do everything.
 Minimalism is currently fashionable, and it will help you save money and battery life on extra sensors.

 No matter the shape or size, make sure your smartwatch looks good.

-These three products all have some things in common.
+These three wearable devices all have some things in common.
 They were all designed to look good.
 Each device also has minimalist elements.
 The Leaf is small and unassuming, the ring only does one thing, and the Time Round is small enough to look like a normal watch.
 Take note of these devices and their “less is more” approach.
 If you design your products with fashion and function both in mind, you could more effectively tap into the IoT market.